libigl/libigl/tutorial/tutorial.md

 ## State serialization [601]

 Geometry processing applications often require a considerable amount of computational time and/or manual input.
-In order to make the development efficient it must be possible to serialize and deserialize the state of the application.

-Having a good serialization framework allows to quickly start debugging just before the crash happens, avoiding to wait for the precomputation to take place every time.
-It also makes it easier to define unit testing that can be used to find bugs in interactive applications: if the input is slightly different every time the algorithm is executed, it is very difficult to find bugs.
+Serializing the state of the application is a simple strategy to greatly increase the development efficiency.
+It allows to quickly start debugging just before the crash happens, avoiding to wait for the precomputation to take place every time and it also makes your experiments reproducible, allowing to quickly test algorithms variants on the same input data.

-Unfortunately, serialization is often not considered in geoemtry processing due to the extreme difficulty in serializing pointer-based data structures (like an helf-edge).
+Serialization is often not considered in geometry processing due to the extreme difficulty in serializing pointer-based data structured, such as an half-edge data structure (OpenMesh, CGAL), or a pointer based indexed structure (VCG).

-In libigl, serialization is simpler, since the majority of the functions use basic types, and pointers are used in very rare cases (usually to interface with external libraries). libigl provides an extremely easy to use XML serialization framework, that drastically reduces the overhead required to add serialization to your applications.
+In libigl, serialization is much simpler, since the majority of the functions use basic types, and pointers are used in very rare cases (usually to interface with external libraries). libigl bundles a simple and self-contained XML serialization framework, that drastically reduces the overhead required to add serialization to your applications.

-Assume that the state of your application is composed of a mesh and set of integer ids:
+Assume that the state of your application is a mesh and a set of integer ids:

 ``` cpp